Andres Sõber: Rakvere Tarvas

 In 2005, Kalev and another minor Estonian team, Rakvere announced their bankruptcy and Andres Sõber was looking for new challenges.
 He considered coaching youth again, but then decided to establish new brand in Estonian basketball, Rakvere Tarvas.
 Despite financial problems and struggling to reach play-offs in the domestic league, they managed to get decent results and put bigger teams under pressure.
 The most important idea of the team was the symbiosis of the best local players, young players and some support from abroad.

 The breakthrough season was 2009–10, when Andres Sõber managed to form a team, which consisted of experienced players, such as former Dutch champion Valmo Kriisa, NBA player Martin Müürsepp, young prospect Rain Veideman, member of the Canada men's national basketball team Richard Elias Anderson and basketballers ranked out of stronger squads (TÜ/Rock, BC Kalev/Cramo), Kristo Saage, Rain Raadik and Sven Kaldre for instance.
 They reached the finals, where they lost the series 4–2 to TÜ/Rock, despite leading 2-0 after two away games.
 The following year most of the team changed, as key players earned better contracts to bigger clubs.

 National team

 Sõber played for Estonian Soviet Socialist Republic during his stint with Kalev Tallinn in 1976–83.
 He has been the head coach of Estonia U20 team since 2011, leading the team to win B Division and earn promotion to 2012.
 In 2012, head coach of the Estonia national basketball team, Tiit Sokk, included Andres Sõber to the national team to become the assistant coach for the EuroBasket 2013 qualifying round.

 Personal

 Sõber is a father-in-law to former NFL football player Dave Ragone.
-Andres Sõber is also popular Soviet-Estonian singer Anne Veski's high-school classmate.
+He is also Estonian singer Anne Veski's high-school classmate.